Patient education: Irritable bowel syndrome (Beyond the Basics)

 Alosetron hydrochloride (Lotronex) for irritable bowel syndrome

-Clinical manifestations and diagnosis of irritable bowel syndrome
+Clinical manifestations and diagnosis of irritable bowel syndrome in adults

 Intestinal gas and bloating